-Upon receipt of a missing person's report, Campus Safety and Security will conduct a preliminary investigation in order to verify the report.
-Such investigation may include searches of the person's room, vehicle, and office for leads; speaking with friends, family, acquaintances, fellow students, co-workers, and professors; contacting local emergency rooms and jails; and follow-up on any other leads.
+Upon receipt of a missing person's report, Campus Safety and Security will conduct a preliminary investigation to verify the report.
+Such investigation may include searches of the person's room, vehicle, and office for leads; speaking with friends, family, acquaintances, fellow students, coworkers, and professors; contacting local emergency rooms and jails; and follow-up on any other leads.
 Upon verification, Campus Safety and Security will notify local law enforcement agencies.
-Notification will be made regardless of the missing student's age, status, or whether he or she chose to register an emergency contact.
+Notification will be made regardless of the missing student's age, status, or whether they chose to register an emergency contact.